faster-cpython/ideas/pystats_docs.md

 The number of times each uop was executed.

+### Uop pair counts

+The number of times each uop each other uop.

 ### Unsupported opcodes

 The number of times an unsupported opcode caused a potential trace to be truncated.